Get insider access

 6.7 Neutral Sound

-The Beats Studio Buds Plus are fair for neutral sound.
-They have a somewhat neutral sound profile with a touch of extra treble and adequate bass.
-However, the overemphasis in the high-mid to treble makes vocals and instruments sound harsh.
-They don't have any sound customization features to help you adjust their sound to your liking either.
+The Beats Studio Buds Plus are alright for neutral sound.
+They have a somewhat neutral sound profile with a touch of extra treble, and their bass is thumpy and punchy without being muddy.
+However, the overemphasis in the high-mid to treble regions makes vocals and instruments sound harsh.
+They don't have any sound customization features to help you adjust their sound to your liking, either.
 Since they're in-ear headphones, they create a passive soundstage that doesn't feel very immersive.

 Pros